Finite solvable groups whose Quillen complex is Cohen-Macaulay

-\emph{Proof.} If $r=d-1$, then we use lemma 10.3 at page 1848 of \cite{hc} to conclude.
-Otherwise, let $r=d$.
-If $d=0$ it is obvious.
-If $d=1$, then the $1$-dimensional complex $X_1 \cup X_2$ is a graph and therefore it is known to be contractible or $1$-spherical, for it is a union of segments and of circuits, since it is connected.
-So we can suppose that $d \ge 2$.
+(ii) If $r=0$, it is obvious.
+If $r=1$, then the $1$-dimensional complex $X$ is a graph and therefore it is known to be contractible or $1$-spherical, for it is a union of segments and circuits and hence it is connected.
+So we can suppose that $r \ge 2$.
+By part (i) we have that $X$ is weakly $r$-spherical; so, by the Hurewicz-Whitehead Theorem (see \cite{sp}), it remains to be proven that $\pi_1(X)=1$.
+This can be achieved by applying the Van Kampen's Theorem for simplicial complexes (see Theorem 11.60 in \cite{rotman}): the Theorem states that $\pi_1(X) \cong (\pi_1(Y_1) \ast \ldots \ast \pi_1(Y_k)/\sim)$ for a suitable equivalence relation $\sim$.
+Since $\pi_1(Y_i)=1$, for all $i$, this implies that $\pi_1(X) \cong (1 \ast \ldots \ast 1 /\sim) \cong 1$. $\square$